 Yes, but the content must have an ‘immersive-first’ (VR/AR/MR) focus, and have an enabling immersive technology as a key component of its delivery.

 Content may be purely digital or, in the case of location-based projects, it may incorporate an element of live performance if desired.

-New forms of interactive content are part of this brief, and therefore games content is eligible.
-As with all applications, please bear in mind the intention to explore new formats that are specifically built for the immersive medium.
-For example, content that could be considered an incremental step beyond something that already exists, such as a VR version of an existing game format is unlikely to be accepted.
+For example, content that could be considered an incremental step beyond something that already exists, such as a VR version of an existing game is unlikely to be accepted.